iomete/iom-docs/glossary/data-security.md

 ---
 title: Data Security
-description: Explore the concept of data security, a set of practices and procedures designed to protect sensitive data from unauthorized access, theft, corruption, or accidental loss.
-Understand the importance of data security for organizations, including mitigating risks such as malware, ransomware, phishing, and insider threats.
-Learn about key data security strategies, including encryption, masking, erasure, access management, and data governance.
+description: Data security is a set of practices and procedures designed to protect data from unauthorized access, theft, corruption, poisoning, or accidental loss.
+It involves safeguarding sensitive data, such as personally identifiable information, financial information, health information, and intellectual property, throughout the data lifecycle, from creation to destruction.
 ---

 # Data Security